Wednesday was National Golf Day in Washington .

 Everyone is waiting to see how Congress deals with this issue.

-One remedy that we heard this week is a pooling mechanism which will allow small businesses across America to generate large numbers of employees to join in
+One remedy that we heard this week is a pooling mechanism which will allow small businesses across

 the same plan driving health